Location: New Zealand

 Organization: School of Forestry, University of Canterbury

 New Zealand’s dryland zone contains some of the country’s most endangered ecosystems and is also the least well protected.
 Natural regeneration of native forest and shrubland species is often limited by several environmental and anthropic factors that affect the establishment and growth of seedlings.
-This research is focusing on better understanding some of these factors and how they can be manipulated to enhance restoration success.
+This research is focusing on better understanding some of these factors and how they can be manipulated to enhance restoration success in New Zealand’s South Island’s dryland zone, all of which were previously farmed and are now dominated by a rank growth of exotic grasses, weeds, alien mammals that browse on native plants, and have extremely dry and compacted soils likely caused by decades of intensive farming and grazing.

 For further details and information, please contact: